2015–16 Kennesaw State Owls women's basketball team

-The 2015–16 Kennesaw State Owls women's basketball team represent Kennesaw State University during the 2015–16 NCAA Division I Basketball Season.
-The Owls, led by fourth year head coach Nitra Perry.
-They play their home games at the KSU Convocation Center, in Kennesaw, Georgia and were members of the Atlantic Sun Conference.
-They finished the season 11–19, 6–8 in A-Sun play to finish in fifth place.
-They lost in the quarterfinals of A-Sun Tournament to Stetson.
+The 2015–16 Kennesaw State Owls women's basketball team represented Kennesaw State University during the 2015–16 NCAA Division I women's basketball season.
+The Owls, led by fourth-year head coach Nitra Perry.
+They played their home games at the KSU Convocation Center, in Kennesaw, Georgia and were members of the Atlantic Sun Conference (ASUN).
+They finished the season 11–19, 6–8 in ASUN play, to finish in fifth place.
+They lost in the quarterfinals of ASUN tournament to Stetson.

 On March 7, head coach Nitra Perry's contract was not renewed.
 She finished a four-year record at Kennesaw State of 41–80.